R505: the Flying Cloud

 The station commander frowned.
 "That’s up to Mister Channel.
 I’ll need skilled workers, and he’s taken charge of the labor pool."

 Everett nodded thoughtfully.
 The previous Administrator of the Northern Territory, Frederick Urquhart, had acquired a considerable amount of power during his long and violent career.
 After his retirement, some of that power had fallen into questionable hands.
+"Do what you can ," he replied.
+"I'll send some of my people to help."

 "You suspect Dabney?" asked Sarah, incredulous.
 The young Australian officer hardly seemed the type to sabotage his own air station.